ARM-software/ebbr/source/ebbr.rst

 ============

-Boot and system firmware for ARM embedded devices can be based on the UEFI specification[2], version 2.7 or later, incorporating the AArch64 bindings.
+Boot and system firmware for ARM embedded devices can be based on the UEFI specification[UEFI_], version 2.7 or later, incorporating the AArch64 bindings.

 UEFI Compliance
 ===============

-Any UEFI-compliant system must follow the requirements that are laid out in section 2.6 of the UEFI specification.
+Any UEFI-compliant system must follow the requirements that are laid out in section 2.6 of the UEFI specification[UEFI_].
 However, to ensure a common boot architecture for embedded-class, systems compliant with this specification must always provide the UEFI services and protocols that are listed in Appendix A, Appendix B, and Appendix C of this